-Visit one of our many delicious restaurants, enjoy a day at Grand Paradise Waterpark, stop off for a tour through the Mitchell Farms Pumpkin Patch or just stroll the streets of beautiful downtown with shopping galore and you won’t be disappointed.
+Visit one of our many delicious restaurants, enjoy a summer day at Grand Paradise Water Park, stop off in the fall for a tour through the Mitchell Farms Pumpkin Patch or just stroll the streets of beautiful downtown with shopping galore and you won’t be disappointed.

 The City of Collins’ history stretches back to 1826 when the Mississippi Legislature established “Williamsburg” as a permanent seat of justice for Covington County.
 Williamsburg, about two miles from the present site of Collins, was the town’s predecessor.
 Williamsburg was incorporated in 1808 when sawmills were the big industry.